 Fortunately, the building is remarkably preserved and is an excellent example of traditional Vietnamese architecture.

-The temple offers an abundance of literature, turtle steles as well as the Well of Heavenly Clarity.
+When you visit the Temple of Literature you will find an abundance of literature, turtle steles as well as the Well of Heavenly Clarity.

 This temple is a tribute to education and literature.
 This place has seen thousands and thousands of Vietnam’s finest scholars.